bcrowell/dorcas/README.md

 letters of the alphabet and writes a .spa ("spatter") file containing a list of every possible detection of a letter, including those that have low scores indicating they aren't very good matches.
 In the second stage, it reads the .spa file and tries to string everything together.
-If you rerun the job without changing any of the parameters that would have detected the spatter file, then the program will just read the .spa file back in and avoid the time-consuming step of scanning the original page image.
+If you rerun the job without changing any of the parameters that would have affected the spatter file, then the program will just read the .spa file back in and avoid the time-consuming step of scanning the original page image.

 # Portability